-Because of the significant growth the OLF has recently experienced, the Order is currently not receiving applications for Postulancy in order to discern God's vision for our future development.
-Please contact us for more information.
+Because of the significant growth the OLF has recently experienced, the Order is currently not receiving applications for Postulancy, in order to discern God's vision for our future development.
+However, we are receiving Friends of the Order!

 Becoming a Lutheran Franciscan